 1. To make the balsamic glaze: bring 1/2 cup of balsamic vinegar to a boil on the stove top, and then reduce to low.
 Allow to simmer, stirring occasionally, until the liquid has reduced to half its volume.

-2. Place the bottom piece of a tomato on a plate and top it with a slice of mozzarella and a basil leaf.
+2. Place the bottom piece of a tomato on a SERVING PLATE and top it with a slice of mozzarella and a basil leaf.
 Season with olive oil and a sprinkle of salt and pepper.
-Keep layering until you have reformed each tomato ending with the stemmed piece.
+Keep layering until you have reformed each tomato ending with the stemmed cap.

-3. Drizzle a small bit of the balsamic glaze and olive oil on the top of the caprese stack.
+3. Drizzle a small bit of the balsamic glaze on the plate and drizzle olive oil over the top of each Caprese stack.